SanketShrestha/Project-Files/Readme.txt

 1. Documentation
-2. Progress File - Contains .git Files
+2. Figma File - Contains .fig Files
+3. Images - contains all the images used in the documentation
-3. Read Me
+4. Read Me
-4. References
+5. References